The Mezquita Mosque-Cathedral in Córdoba is one of Spain’s finest Islamic buildings — a top sight to visit in Andalucia.

 The main construction work was done between 1523 to 1606.
 The original concept was by Hernan Ruiz I, who used mostly Gothic vaulting following the original naves and aisles of the mosque.

 His son, Renaissance star architect Hernan Ruiz II (the Younger), who also did the magnificent Chapter House and Giraldo Bell Tower capping at Seville Cathedral, took the work into a more Renaissance direction.
 He raised the transept and added eight flying buttresses.
 (His son, Hernan Ruiz III did the capping of the bellower)

-The Mannerist dome of the transept and choir vault was done by Juan de Ochoa in 1599 to 1607.
+The Mannerist dome of the transept and choir vault was done by Juan de Ochoa from 1599 to 1607.
 Baroque was the design style by the time work started on the main altar in 1618.
 The vaulting above the choir is similarly Baroque, as are the very impressive choir stalls commissioned from Pedro Duque Cornejo in 1748.
-The two pulpits are by Michel de Verdiguier in mahogany, marble and jasper.
+The two pulpits are by Michel de Verdiguier in mahogany, marble, and jasper.

-The two organs are partly still the originals from the 17th and 18th century.
+The two organs are partly still the originals from the 17th and 18th centuries.
 They are played from a central console.
 They may often be heard during the morning mass but the organist is often at practice too during the final minutes of the free sightseeing in the morning.

 The enormous size of the original mosque prayer hall somewhat contributes to the Renaissance-Baroque enclosure seeming smaller than it actually is.
-The Latin cross layout measures a not insignificant 75 m by 37.5 m.
+The Latin cross layout measures a not-insignificant 75 m by 37.5 m.
 Somewhat surprisingly, this chancel area is completely separate from the Gothic nave with no attempt made of any integration of the two main Christian additions to the Mezquita.